Why Yard Grading and Landscaping Matter for Your Home’s Foundation

 - Dying Landscaping: It may not be your lack of a green thumb that keeps killing your landscaping.
 Instead, your plants’ roots may be rotting due to the excessive amounts of water in the ground.

-Signs of Home Damage Due to Poor Yard Grading
+What are Signs of Damage Due to Yard Grading or Landscaping?

-If you don’t act quickly, it’s possible that the damage in your yard will only worsen.
+If you don’t act quickly, the damage in your yard may only worsen.
 The consequences of poor grading can often manifest as:

 - Rear and side swale holding water